neilsimon/nd009t-capstone/README.md

 4. Read the notebook and run it.
 You may wish to change the number of clusters, or other aspects of the notebook.
 5. If you have any feedback, please make a fork of this project and work on it.
 I would love to hear if it works for you and if you found anything interesting.

+## Notes

-* Read the doc/Report.pdf file for details of the completed project.
+* Read the doc/Report.pdf file for a report detailing the completed project.
-* Read the doc/Proposal.pdf file for details of the proposed project.
+* Read the doc/Proposal.pdf file for details of the proposal for creating this project.
 * The datasets are stored in the datasets directory.